Transport in Delhi: Highways

-The city is believed to have the highest road density in the country and is well connected to rest of the nation through five major national highways, namely NH 1, NH 2, NH 8, NH 10 and NH 24.
+The city is believed to have the highest road density in the country and is well connected to the rest of the nation through five major national highways, namely NH 1, NH 2, NH 8, NH 10 and NH 24.
 The highways around city are being upgraded into expressways with ultra-modern facilities.

 Bus services

-Regular bus services are available from inter-state bus terminals in the city.
+Regular bus services are available from interstate bus terminals in the city.
 The services are extended to all the northern states and the neighbouring areas of Delhi.
 Services are provided by state transport corporations and several private operators.
-The 3 inter-state terminals in city are: